 6. One of the Spouses was Married to Another Person at the time of the Wedding.

 If a spouse was already married at the time he/she married a second spouse, the second marriage is void as a matter of law.
 The second marriage is considered a bigamous marriage.
 A bigamous marriage is the only marriage that is void (rather than voidable) at the time it was entered into.
 A bigamous marriage is a marriage entered into by someone who is already married.
 In North Carolina, a person may only be married to one spouse at a time.
 A second marriage by someone who never terminated (divorce) their first marriage is not recognized and is automatically invalid in North Carolina.
 Although void from the outset, it is often still wise to have the second marriage annulled.

 Each case has specific circumstances which must be considered.
 If you have questions or believe you are eligible for an annulment, you should schedule a consultation with a family lawyer to discuss the details of your situation without delay.

 How do I get an annulment?

-For a spouse to file for annulment in North Carolina, at least one of the spouse must have resided in North Carolina for at least six months prior to the filing of a court action seeking annulment.
+For a spouse to file for an annulment in North Carolina, at least one of the spouses must have resided in North Carolina for at least six months prior to the filing of a court action seeking an annulment.
 Actions concerning annulments are brought in an appropriate district court.
 Generally, the appropriate district court is the district court in the county where at least one of the spouses resides.
 To file, the complaining spouse must file with the Clerk of Court a Complaint and cause a Civil Summons to be issued by the Clerk to the other spouse.
 The Complaint must state sufficient allegations to put the accused spouse on notice as to the factual basis of the annulment that if proven at trial will establish grounds for the court to enter an annulment.